JPBradley3/TeX-to-MarkDown.github.io/README.md

 )}

 *This document provides an overview of the `index.html` file, a self-contained web page that functions as a client-side LaTeX to Markdown converter.
-It details the purpose, features, usage instructions, code structure, and known limitations of the tool.*
+It details the purpose, features, installation, usage instructions, code structure, and known limitations of the tool.*

 ## Purpose